For more general information on posts across Latin America please see English Language Assistant placements in Latin America.

 - Application year 2023-24 Posts in Argentina run from March 2024 to September 2024

 Will there be an induction course?

-There will be an induction held in Argentina for assistants by the Ministry of Education or the British Council.
+There will be an induction held in Argentina for assistants by the Ministry of Education.
 Details will be confirmed closer to the time.

 How many hours will I work per week?

 Language Assistants in Argentina can expect to work approximately 18 hours per week.
 This is divided into 12 weekly hours of class time, and six hours preparation time.

 Please be aware that the number of hours and your specific timetable can vary depending on the region and institution that you are allocated to.

 Every year there are 10 posts available in Argentina.
 As a result, places are very competitive, and candidates may be placed on a waiting list.